timonweb/django-tailwind/docs/installation.md

 *Node.js* is a *JavaScript* runtime that allows you to run *JavaScript* code outside the browser.
 Most (if not all) of the current frontend tools depend on *Node.js*.

-If you don't have *Node.js* installed on your machine, please follow installation instructions from [the official Node.js page](https://nodejs.org/).
+If you don't have *Node.js* installed on your machine, please follow the installation instructions from [the official Node.js page](https://nodejs.org/).

 Sometimes (especially on *Windows*), the *Python* executable cannot find the `npm` binary installed on your system.
-In this case, you need to set the path to the `npm` executable in *settings.py* file manually (*Linux/Mac*):
+In this case, you need to set the path to the `npm` executable in the *settings.py* file manually (*Linux/Mac*):

 ```python
 NPM_BIN_PATH = '/usr/local/bin/npm'